s-rizvi/The-Open-Love-Letter-Project/README.md

 ## 🛠 How to View or Export the Manuscript

+* Click the green `< > Code` button at the top of the page to download the entire project into one zip file, unzip the file after downloading
-* Download `Manuscript.html` for a fully portable (device-friendly) ready-to-read version.
+* Open `Manuscript.html` for a fully portable (device-friendly) ready-to-read version that contains all pre-rendered PDFs, graphs, etc.
-* For a full copy of the original manuscript source code, download the entire project into one file, open `Manuscript.ipynb` in [JupyterLab](https://jupyter.org/) and run all code cells to view the inline PDFs, calculations, and graphs.
+* For a full copy of the original manuscript source code, open `Manuscript.ipynb` in [JupyterLab](https://jupyter.org/) and run all code cells to view the inline PDFs, calculations, and graphs.

 ## 📂 Repository Structure